andreassenmarvin/Terminate-Me/README.md

 * Open your project on your favorite editor
 * Open project on Live Server
+* Use Arrow left and right to move shooter
+* Use alt to shoot
 ## Known Bugs
 No known bugs
 ## Technologies Used